alinush/6.824-lecture-notes/l10-treadmarks.md

  - don't send whole page, just written bytes

-### Big idea: write diffs
+### Big idea: write diffs (to fix write amplification)

 Example:

-    m1 writes x, m2 writes y
+    m1 and m2 both have x's page as readable m1 writes x
-    m1 writes x, m2 just reads y
+                m2 just reads x
-    // TODO: not clear which example the explanations
-    // below refer to

  - on M1 write fault:
-   + tell other hosts to invalidate but keep hidden copy
+   + tell other hosts to invalidate but _keep hidden copy_
    + M1 makes hidden copy as well
+   + M1 marks the page as R/W
- - on M2 fault:
+ - on M2 read fault:
    + M2 asks M1 for recent modifications
    + M1 "diffs" current page against hidden copy
    + M1 send diffs to M2
    + M2 applies diffs to its hidden copy
+   + M2 marks the page as read-only
+   + M1 marks the page as read-only

 **Q:** Do write diffs provide sequential consistency?
  - At most one writeable copy, so writes are ordered